DHTMLX/docs-kanban/docs/guides/integration_with_svelte.md

 <Kanban {cards} {columns} />
 ~~~

-After that, when we start the app, we should see Kanban loaded with data on a page.
+After that, you can start the app to see Kanban loaded with data on a page.

 ![Kanban initialization](../assets/trial_kanban.png)